terricain/aioldap/README.rst

 Not entirely ready, literally just started.
 Might shuffle things around a bit etc...

 This was initially going to be a complete "from scratch" LDAP library for asyncio.
-Having used `ldap3` for quite a while I thought, wouldnt it be nice to have something ldap3-like but using normal asyncio.
-So I wrote this library sort of around ldap3, it uses ldap3, encoding and decoding functions and then I just dealt with the actual packet handoff.
-And as for why I made this, well because I can...
+Having used ldap3 for quite a while I thought: wouldn't it be nice to have something ldap3-like but using normal asyncio.
+So I wrote this library which is sort of based around ldap3, it uses ldap3's encoding and decoding functions and I just dealt with the actual packet handoff.
+As as for why I made this, well because I can... and because I was bored.

 I wouldn't quite call this production ready yet, and it could do with a bit of cleaning up but if anyone actually finds this library useful, raise an issue with anything you have and I'll be happy to help out.